Federal Power Act: The Department of Energy’s Emergency Authority

 On April 8, 2025, President Trump issued Executive Order (E.O.)
 14262, "Strengthening the Reliability and Security of the United States Electric Grid."8 E.O.
 14262 directs DOE to "streamline, systemize, and expedite" its processes for issuing emergency orders when "the relevant grid operator forecasts a temporary interruption of electricity supply is necessary to prevent a complete grid failure."
 A blackout is an example of a temporary interruption of electricity supply.

-The E.O. additionally directs DOE to develop a protocol to identify generation resources that are critical to system reliability.
+The E.O. additionally directs DOE to develop "a uniform methodology for analyzing current and anticipated" electricity supply and demand balance and a "protocol to identify which generation resources within a region are critical to system reliability."
 The protocol must "include all mechanisms available under applicable law, including Section 202(c) of the Federal Power Act, to ensure any generation resource identified as critical within an at-risk region is appropriately retained."
 Further, the protocol must prevent, "as the Secretary of Energy deems appropriate and consistent with applicable law," identified resources from "leaving the bulk-power system" or converting fuels in such a way that reduces their accredited capacity.
 An example of fuel conversion that could reduce accredited capacity is replacing a coal-fired power plant with a solar farm.

-The other events involve elevated risk of supply shortages in parts of the Midwest and Eastern United States this summer.
-DOE ordered a delay in retirement plans for a coal-fired power plant in Michigan and a natural gas/oil dual-fired power plant in Pennsylvania.11 Unlike in the cases of other emergency orders issued since 2000, the grid operators in these cases had not requested the delayed retirements.
-Moreover, neither had identified reliability risks specifically associated with the retirement of the power plants in question at the time they approved those retirements.
-One of the affected grid operators, PJM, issued a supportive statement following the emergency order.12
+The other two events involved elevated risk of supply shortages in parts of the Midwest and Eastern United States.
+DOE ordered a delay in retirement plans for a coal-fired power plant in Michigan and a natural gas/oil dual-fired power plant in Pennsylvania.15 Unlike in the cases of other emergency orders issued since 2000, the relevant grid operators in these cases appear to have not requested DOE action.
+Moreover, neither grid operator had identified reliability risks specifically associated with the retirement of the power plants in question at the time the operators approved those retirements.
+One of the affected grid operators, PJM, issued a supportive statement following the emergency order.16

 Issues for Congress

 E.O.
-14262 does not specify how DOE should streamline its processes for issuing emergency orders.
-Congress could evaluate whether DOE's existing regulations require streamlining and, if Congress determines they do, could provide policy direction and set a timeline for updating the regulations.
-Congress could also leave it to DOE's discretion as to when and how to update its regulations.
+14262 does not specify how the Secretary of Energy should streamline its processes for issuing emergency orders.
+Congress could evaluate whether DOE's existing regulations would benefit from streamlining and, if Congress determines they do, could provide policy direction and set a timeline for updating the regulations.
+Congress could also defer to DOE's discretion as to when and how to update its regulations.

 One potential aspect for congressional consideration is the duration of DOE emergency orders, especially in relation to critical resources identified pursuant to E.O.
 14262.
 Under current law, and assuming such orders might result in a conflict with environmental requirements, DOE could potentially reissue its emergency orders every 90 days for an indeterminate amount of time.
 Repeated emergency orders may raise feasibility questions, such as whether successive emergency orders would be upheld by the courts or whether power plant owners would make long-term investments to maintain power plants that are operating primarily under emergency orders.